rudderlabs/terraform-provider-rudderstack/docs/index.md

 # RudderStack Provider
 Use the RudderStack's Terraform provider plugin to interact with control plane API of the RudderStack CDP from within Terraform.
-If you are new, make sure to review the Terraform scripting for RudderStack flowchart [here](https://github.com/rudderlabs/terraform-provider-rudderstack/#terraform-scripting-flowchart-for-rudderstack).
+If you are new, make sure to review the flowchart for Terraform scripting for RudderStack [here](https://github.com/rudderlabs/terraform-provider-rudderstack/#terraform-scripting-flowchart-for-rudderstack).

 ## Supported Resources
    1. [Source](resources/source.md)